 Pharmaceutical companies are generally allowed to sponsor scientific meetings.
-Under the Administrative Measures for Review of Drug Advertisements, the sponsored event cannot be titled the same as the name of any prescription-only medicine and cannot be titled the same as a trade mark or trade name that is identical to the name of a prescription-only medicine.
+Under the Administrative Measures for Review of Drug Advertisements, the sponsored event cannot be titled the same as the name of any prescriptiononly medicine and cannot be titled the same as a trade mark or trade name that is identical to the name of a prescription-only medicine.

-Pharmaceutical companies are generally allowed to sponsor the attendance by healthcare professionals to these events as well, but should be careful not to violate the rules against commercial bribery.
+Pharmaceutical companies are generally allowed to sponsor attendance of these events by healthcare professionals, but should be careful not to violate the rules against commercial bribery.
 Under the RDPAC Code, member companies may sponsor healthcare professionals to attend medical interaction programmes if such sponsorship complies with the following requirements:

-- the programme itself complies with the requirements in the RDPAC Code; - the sponsorship of healthcare professionals is limited to the payment of travel, meals, accommodations and registration fees: - no payments are made to compensate healthcare professionals for time spent attending the programme; - under no circumstances should a company make any payment or transfer any sponsorship fund directly to a health-care professional or a hospital department; and - any sponsorship provided to individual healthcare professionals must not be conditional upon an obligation to prescribe, recommend, purchase, supply, administer, or promote any pharmaceutical product.
+- the programme itself complies with the requirements in the RDPAC Code; - the sponsorship of healthcare professionals is limited to the payment of travel, meals, accommodation and registration fees; - no payments are made to compensate healthcare professionals for time spent attending the programme;

+- under no circumstances should a company make any payment or transfer any sponsorship funds directly to a healthcare professional or a hospital department; and - any sponsorship provided to individual healthcare professionals must not be conditional upon an obligation to prescribe, recommend, purchase, supply, administer or promote any pharmaceutical product.

-9.4 Sponsorship of Cultural, Sports or Other Nonscientific Events
+9.4 Sponsorship of Cultural, Sports or Other Non-scientific Events

-Under the Interim Provisions on the Prohibition of Commercial Bribery promulgated by the SAIC, commercial bribery includes both monetary bribery and other means, where "other means" refers to non-monetary benefits such as tours and field trips in China or abroad.
+Under the Interim Provisions on Banning Commercial Bribery promulgated by the SAIC, commercial bribery includes both monetary bribery and other means, where "other means" refers to non-monetary benefits, such as tours and field trips in China or abroad.